-In Britain, William Hogarth became famous for paintings and prints that captured the new modern experience with energy, wit and humanity.
 But he was not alone.
-Across Europe, artists were creating vivid images of contemporary life and social commentary.
-The rich and the poor, the immoral and self-deluding, the selfish and the selfless, were made characters in pictorial stories that caught people’s imaginations and took art in novel directions.
+Across Europe, fellow artists were also creating their own vivid images of contemporary life and took on new roles as social commentators.
+From the rich and poor, the immoral and self-deluding, to the selfish and selfless – all were made characters in pictorial stories that caught people’s imagination and took art in novel directions.

 Tate Britain's Manton Entrance is on Atterbury Street.
 It has automatic sliding doors and there is a ramp down to the entrance with central handrails.